Divkix/poetry-export-requirements-action/README.md

     runs-on: ubuntu-latest
     steps:
     - uses: actions/checkout@v3
-    - uses: actions/setup-python@v3
     - uses: DivideProjects/poetry-export-requiremets-txt@v1
 ```

-Make sure to use `actions/setup-python@3` as the first action in your pipeline.
+Make sure to use `actions/checkout@3` as the first action in your pipeline.